 Making your own bone broth is super easy.
-It’s a great use of your turkey carcass and the stock is perfect for soups, casseroles and other recipes.
+It’s a great use of leftover turkey and the stock is perfect for soups, casseroles and other recipes.

 You can save the neck and giblets, or toss them.
 The first time I decided to make the stock I had already thrown both away, but the last few times I’ve kept them and been glad I did!